Perhaps the best way to describe the Peke a Boo is that this is a small dog that is going to blow you away with how cute it looks.

 For their weight, then between 7 to 13lbs is going to be the average.

 What is the Life Expectancy of the Peke a Boo?

-With the life expectancy of the Peke a Boo, then there are clearly going to be different factors that can have an influence on how long they live.
+With the life expectancy of the Peke a Boo, then there are going to be different factors that can influence how long they live.

 While there are things that you just cannot prevent, clearly there are things such as caring for them properly and giving them the correct diet that will help.